ramanbanka/Hadoop/README.md

 	This is my personal experience repository on hadoop.
 	I made this when I started to work with hadoop at MNNIT during my 3rd year.

+	Read Hadoop_Report_1 for work done during this period.

 	This repo contains all my previous experiences with hadoop and big data. cfg contains several scripts that I made to make installation of hadoop easy. hadoop-streaming contains a utility that I use to write hadoop programs in python rather than in java.